How to Get Rid of Rats in Your Garden or Ornamental Landscape

 Mowing Grass

 Keep your garden and ornamental landscape tidy by using a lawn mower around these sites or hand-pulling unwanted vegetation between plants to reduce places for rats to hide or burrow.
 Your turfgrass around these areas may be mowed when it reaches a height of at least 3 inches.
-Just be careful to not cut desired foliage with the mower blades.
+Just be careful not to cut desired foliage with the mower blades.

 Cover Waste and Remove Food Source